 The fruit of the milk thistle has positive, supportive properties when it comes to liver function as it helps eliminate free radicals in the liver.
 Extraced from the milk thistle fruit, silymarin can positively influence the biosynthetics capacity of hepatocytes.
 In a double-blind study of humans with alcohol cirrhosis, silymarin significantly reduced the mortality rate.

-Artichoke leaves are said to have choleretic, cholicinetic, cholesterol- and lipid-reducing, as well as hepato-stimulating properties.
-Therefore, artichoke leaves can be utilized to support a dysfunctioning liver and gallbladder.
+Artichoke leaves are known to have choleretic, cholicinetic and hepato-stimulating properties.
+They are also known to reduce cholesterol and lipid-levels.
+Therefore, artichoke leaves can help support a dysfunctioning liver and gallbladder.

 Talk to your veterinarian.
 A veterinarian can make a well-founded medical diagnosis and then recommend a precise and effective product.